-I am currently a grade 5 teacher at International School Dhaka in Bangladesh.
-I worked as a grade 4 and 5 teacher for 6 years at Yokohama International School and also served as literacy coordinator there before coming to Bangladesh.
-I’ve been teaching overseas for nine years, and before that taught in the U.S. I have a daughter who is growing up too quickly and a husband who is my partner, a tech geek, who teaches MYP/DP Math.
+I am currently a PYP coordinator in Mumbai, India.
+I have worked as a primary teacher in Turkey, Japan and in Bangladesh.
+In Yokohama Japan I also was a literacy coordinator.
+I’ve been teaching overseas for ten years, and before that taught in the U.S. I have a daughter who is growing up too quickly and a husband who is my partner, a tech geek, who teaches MYP/DP Math.

 While teaching overseas, I’ve become inspired by inquiry teaching and am most comfortable in a setting where inquiry is at the heart of a school.
 My students and I explore together, and I think I can say that I learn just as much from them as they do from me, and together we learn from the world.

 I believe that every student is different and aspire to reach everyone in my teaching.
 I believe that children should play and think and follow their learning.
 Children need the freedom to explore and inquire and when asked the right, thoughtful questions, they are able to dig incredibly deep.